Polytoria/Docs/docs/objects/static-classes/Input.md

 <div data-search-exclude markdown>
 !!! danger "Undocumented Methods"

     This section is a work in progress!
-The methods `GetMouseWorldPoint`, and `GetMouseWorldPosition`, are not written yet.
+The method `GetMouseWorldPoint` is not written yet.
 Want to contribute?
 Go to the GitHub and open a pull request [here](https://github.com/Polytoria/Docs)!

 </div>